 As mentioned on the About page, many people have forgotten just how big a star Baby Peggy was.
 As we approach the 95th anniversary of Baby Peggy’s debut (March 1921) we think its about time pop culture aficionados and film fans alike realize just how big a star Baby Peggy was.
 Please note that for parts of when she grew up we refer to her as Diana Serra Cary.
 Below are a few selected highlights of her stunning career:

 Baby Peggy’s Short List of Accomplishments

-*Though there were children stars before her (Baby Marie was one) it is arguable that she was the first major female child star, pathing the path for the likes of Shirley Temple, Natalie Wood and if you like even Eden Wood
+*Though there were children stars before her (Baby Marie was one) it is arguable that she was the first major female child film star, paving the way for the likes of Shirley Temple, Natalie Wood and if you like even Eden Wood

 *Debuted before she was even 2 years old and finished her career at the age of 8

-*While there are still a few actors alive who acted in silent films (like Carla Laemelle and Mickey Rooney) Baby Peggy is the last living star that was exclusively a star in silent film alone
+*While there are a few extra workers alive, Baby Peggy is the last living silent film star